Modeling a Pin-Cell¶

 sphere = openmc.Sphere(r=1.0)

-as well since it defaults to one.
-To get the negative or positive half-space, we simply need to apply the -
+Note that by default the sphere is centered at the origin so we didn't have to supply x0, y0, or z0 arguments.
+Strictly speaking, we could have omitted r as well since it defaults to one.
+To get the negative or positive half-space, we simply need to apply the - or + unary operators, respectively.

-(NOTE: Those unary operators are defined by special methods: __pos__
+(NOTE: Those unary operators are defined by special methods: __pos__ and __neg__ in this case).

 inside_sphere = -sphere